chevah/geck/content/documentation.rst

 used to describe each configuration option and its used for example to describe in details our REST API comments in sample files

+Have a sample of how to document a configuration options.
+Describe the fields and their purpose.

 User Guides / Knowledge Base